rafariva/cycleGAN/README.md

 # CycleGAN
 Implementing CycleGAN Using Python

-Assuming you already have python installed, and git commands
+Assuming you already have python installed

 Installing dependencies on terminal
 ```